MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/asset-governance.md

 ﻿---
 title: Asset governance
-description: Learn what to consider for governance of assets used in guides ms.date: 03/13/2023 ms.topic: conceptual
+description: Learn what to consider for governance of assets used in guides in a regulated industry ms.date: 03/13/2023 ms.topic: conceptual
 author: davepinch
 ms.author: davepinch
 ms-reviewer: m-hartmann
+ms.custom: bap-template
 ---

 # Asset governance